One Pan Lemon Parmesan Chicken and Asparagus: lightly breaded garlicky lemon parmesan chicken and asparagus all cooked on one pan.

 We had this parmesan asparagus for about a week straight after I bought all the asparagus when it went on a local sale.
 After that all I wanted was more asparagus and when the husband asked for it, I knew it was time to make some more meals with asparagus.

-Enter this delicious and ONE PAN lemon garlic chicken asparagus.
+Enter this delicious and ONE PAN lemon parmesan chicken & asparagus.
 This meal is incredibly easy to make and there are so many amazing flavors.
 It is sure to be a favorite meal this Spring and Summer! 😜

 The actual idea for this dish is based off a couple of things.
 First off this amazing salmon dish by Cooking Classy.
 I loved the look of the dish and the ease of her instructions!
 I still haven’t tried her recipe, but it’s absolutely happening soon.
 Next week?
 I think yes.